GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

 -----------------
 In-lab, we have the ability to cast two gels simultaneous; this is recommended even if you only need one, so that you have a backup in case of pouring mishaps.
 Our gel runner also requires two poured gels to properly seal.
+We use this `BioRad gel casting setup and gel runner <https://www.bio-rad.com/sites/default/files/webroot/web/pdf/lsr/literature/10007296D.pdf>`_.

 1. Locate two 0.75mm spacer plates and two short glass plates.
 2. Use ethanol and a Kimwipe to clean both glass surfaces.
+It is important that these are very clean.
 3. Assemble them in the green alignment device.
+Make sure the bottom of the glass plates align well by using a flat surface.
 4. Lock the two gels into the transparent gel pouring device.
+If leaking is an issue, you can add a parafilm layer between the glass molds and the grey gaskets.

 Resolving gel
 ~~~~~~~~~~~~~